KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_Actions
 	:dedent: 4

 Here, we have defined an Action Set: a group of related actions that are created together.
 The individual actions, such as `m_grabAction` and `m_palmPoseAction`, will belong to this set.
 For a pose action, we need an XrSpace, so `m_handPoseSpace[]` has been declared.
 And we'll keep a copy of the pose itself for each hand, which will change per-frame.
+We initialize the hand poses to a predefined pose.

 Action Sets are created before the session is initialized, so in Run(), after the call to GetSystemID(), add this line: